-Walking for Health and Walking Routes on the Slopes
+Walking for Health on the Slopes

 Walking for Health walks are free taking place over the Northern Slopes, local areas and further afield.
 The group meet every Monday at The Park on Daventry Road at 10am (9:50 for new walkers).

 For more information contact: Julia 07932 368172 or Jim 07926 889379

 In the 12th century when Bristol was a bustling, medieval port, the Lord of the Manor of Bedminster, Sir Robert de Berkeley, gave his well in Knowle to the parish of St Mary Redcliffe so that it could provide its first supply of clean, fresh water.

 The water pipe starts at a fresh water spring in allotments near the Northern Slopes.